 Description: Customer support answers users’ questions and assists in the process to help users to overcome any issues they may be experiencing and continue using the service ensuring its long-term success.

-Analyze Feedback

-Description: Customer support analyzes the feedback the user provided to understand the issue or suggestion being raised, identify the root cause of the problem, and provide any necessary context or additional information to the admin team.

-Forward Feedback
+Forward Report

 Description: Customer support forwards the feedback to the admin team so that the issue can be addressed and resolved by the admin team in a proper manner.

-Work on Feedback
+Work on Report

 Description: Admin team gets the report and works on it for the improvements to ensure the maintenance of a high level of customer satisfaction and loyalty.